 Background

-According to the Pipeline and Hazardous Materials Safety Administration (PHMSA), there were 1,437 significant gas distribution line incidents over the past 20 years (from 2000-2019).
-These incidents accounted for 202 fatalities, 918 injuries and nearly $3 billion in property damage.
+According to the Pipeline and Hazardous Materials Safety Administration (PHMSA), there were 5,776 significant gas distribution line incidents over the past two decades (from 2004-2023).
+These incidents accounted for 254 fatalities, 1,048 injuries and nearly $13 billion in property damage.

-While damage to other utilities may not be as risky to human life and safety, the economic consequences are equally serious, and excavation damage is the predominant culprit.
+While damage to other (non-gas) utilities may not be as risky to human life and safety, the economic consequences are equally serious, and excavation damage is the predominant culprit.
 The latest data reveals that in 2019 alone, excavation damage cost the U.S. over $30 billion.
 The same study suggested it may have been as high as $60 billion, and others estimate between $50 billion and $100 billion in true excavation damage costs – costs that accrue every year.
+Since that time, new all-time record high numbers of excavation damage incidents to buried facilities alongside high inflation means the true economic cost is far higher every year.

-The primary problem with damage prevention is a simple lack of best practices regarding the use of available technologies and communication tools among stakeholders.
-As well as lack of law and regulation mandating the use of best available technology.
+The primary problem with damage prevention is a simple lack of systemic adoption of best practices and use of available technologies and communication tools among stakeholders.
+As well as lack of law and regulation mandating the use of best certain available technology.

 For example, despite significant improvements in GPS mapping technologies in recent years, incident rates have not declined.
 Increased use of the best available digital mapping technologies, improved communication between all parties (including utilities, excavators, locators), and stronger regulatory enforcement will go a long way in reducing the frequency and severity of incidents.